AISSat 1 [UTIAS]

 AISSat-1 is a 6 kg Norwegian nanosatellite, being constructed on behalf of government of Norway by UTIAS/SFL, whose primary mission is to investigate the feasibility and performance of a spacecraft-based Automatic Identification System (AIS) sensor in low-Earth orbit as a means of tracking maritime assets, and the integration of space-based AIS data into a national maritime tracking information system.
 AISSat-1 is intended as both a research and development platform, and a demonstration mission for a larger operational capability.

-The satellite design is based on the Generic Nanosatellite Bus (GNB), which measures 200 × 200 × 200 mm in size, and includes a full suite of advanced capabilities.
+The satellite design is based on the Gryphon Bus (GNB), which measures 200 × 200 × 200 mm in size, and includes a full suite of advanced capabilities.
 This includes:

 The GNB was originally developed for the CanX-3/BRITE and CanX-4/-5 missions, and is now being leveraged for other missions around the world.
 AISSat-1 represents the first such mission and is a perfect example of the flexibility and versatility of the GNB platform when used for a mission to which it was not originally designed.

 The satellite is funded by the Norwegian Space Centre, and the program is managed by the Norwegian Defence Research Establishment (FFI).
-SFL is providing the spacecraft platform and the AIS VHF antenna, and providing spacecraft-level management, systems engineering, assembly, integration, and test support, and will be responsible for launch and commissioning on orbit, after which the spacecraft will be delivered to FFI for operations.
+SFL is providing the spacecraft platform and the AIS VHF antenna, and providing spacecraft-level management, systems engineering, assembly, integration, and test support, and were responsible for launch and commissioning on orbit, after which the spacecraft was delivered to FFI for operations.
 The payload is being developed by Kongsberg Seatex AS in cooperation with Kongsberg Defence and Aerospace AS and FFI, and Kongsberg Satellite Services AS is providing the Earth station facility.